adarshaacharya/CodeTreats/README.md

 -   Nodejs with npm or yarn installed
 -   [Mongodb](https://www.mongodb.com/) as database.
--   Strongly recommended to use [Robot 3T](https://robomongo.org/) as MongoDB GUI for local database setup or simply use use [MongoDB Atlas](https://docs.atlas.mongodb.com/getting-started/) as paste token in `DATABASE_URI`
+-   Strongly recommended to use [Robot 3T](https://robomongo.org/) as MongoDB GUI for local database setup or simply use [MongoDB Atlas](https://docs.atlas.mongodb.com/getting-started/) and paste token in `DATABASE_URI`

 ## 🚀 Local Development